-Andrea is a recent graduate of SVA’s MFA in Products of Design, had holds a BS in Engineering from Cornell University.
+Andrea is a recent graduate of SVA’s MFA in Products of Design, and holds a BS in Engineering from Cornell University.
 For her thesis, she explored how design could provide opportunities in education for students to ask the questions about what information they want and need to know for personal success.
 She is currently working with an education startup on a platform connecting students to transnational mentors.

-Jenna Witzleben is a designer, strategist, engineer, environmentalist (and more!).
-She received her undergraduate degree in Mechanical Engineering from Cornell University, then immediately leaped into the world of design by joining the Products of Design program.
-She loves to be constantly learning something new and has expanded her experience through working as a researcher and engineer at Eleven LLC., as an exhibition designer at Design Museum Boston, and as an experience designer at R/GA in NYC.
+Jenna is a design strategist at Arup in New York City.
+She received her undergraduate degree in Mechanical Engineering from Cornell University, and immediately after, joined the Products of Design program.
+Before graduating from the program, she expanded her experience through working as a researcher and engineer at Eleven LLC., an exhibition designer at Design Museum Boston, and an experience designer at R/GA in NYC.